Usaghir/Java/README.md

 # Java

-In this repository for learning basics of JAVA.
+This repository for learning basics of JAVA.